Kilarin/compassgps/README.md

 [https://forum.minetest.net/mmdb/mod/compassgps/](https://forum.minetest.net/mmdb/mod/compassgps/)

 **Changelog:**<p>
+2.3 intllib support by TeTpaTka so CompassGPS will work with different languages now!<p>
 2.2 current position option in bookmark list when writing to map (Miner95 contribution)<p>
 2.1 cgpsmap_marked notincreative and defaults to default on /giveme<p>
 2.0 maps so you can exchange bookmarks between players (TeTpaAka initial contribution)<p>